inconsistent-dg/AC-Modding/ACNH/mods/slay.md

 `EventFlagsPlayerParam.bcsv` **SzaIslandEvaluation5star1st** or flag 692 description roughly reads "Isabelle | Received 5 stars for the first time on the island". this could be changed to have a permanent 5 star island?
 > flag 524 `PlayToday` might need to be changed in addition to skip nook/isabelle dialog at start of day

+> flag 216 `PlayerStungByBee` def value 0 max 1. changing max to 0 would mean player can only get hit once?

+> flag 785 `UploadPlayerProfileIllegal`??

 [EventFlagsLifeSupportAchievementParam.bcsv](https://gitlab.com/AeonSake/acnh-data/-/blob/master/BCSV/CSV/EventFlagsLifeSupportAchievementParam.bcsv.csv) holds the mount of miles you get for completing an achievement. this could be lowered 😈

+# Eventflow

+looking at decompiled event flows can show you what causes a flag to be changed. e.g. **PlayerLoanFinish1st** in `SNPC_rco_04_ChkFinishLoan.evfl`